gkoumasd/multimodal/README.md

-###This repository includes text-based and visual-models for computing textual and visual similarity respectively.
+### This repository includes text-based and visual-models for computing textual and visual similarity respectively.

-# Image Similarity
+## Image Similarity
-## Models
+### Models
+* VGG19 Feature Extractor:

+This allows you to extract deep visual features for the NUS-WIDE-Lite dataset from a pre-trained VGG-19 net on image-net.
+The feature extractor computes a 4096 dimensional feature vector for every image that contains the activations of the hidden layer immediately before the VGG's object classifier.

-# Text Similarity
+## Text Similarity
-## Models
+### Models